Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 Do the Craft of UX Design

-Let’s start with the most obvious thing you can do to continually improve as a UX designer: Do the craft of UX design as often as you can.
+To start with, let’s get right to the most obvious thing you can do to improve as a UX designer: Do the craft of UX design as often as you possibly can.

-Every day, look for opportunities to learn and master the tools of UX such as pen and paper, Sketch, Figma, XD.
-Use those tools to create artifacts like sketches, flowcharts, wireframes, mockups, prototypes and design documentation.
-As often as you can, familiarize yourself with UX design processes such as user research, user testing and design critique.
+Every day, look for opportunities to learn and master the tools of UX—and here we’ve got things like pen and paper, Sketch, and Figma, the list goes on.
+Take these tools and use them to create artifacts like sketches, flowcharts, wireframes, mockups, prototypes, and design documentation.
+And, as often as you can manage to, it’s pretty important to familiarize yourself with UX design processes such as user research, user testing, and design critique.

 Do the craft of design — master the tools, create artifacts and learn the processes — every day.